-I wouldn’t put my own money in P2P lending if I didn’t believe the rewards outweigh the risk.
+I wouldn’t put my own money into P2P lending if I didn’t believe the rewards outweigh the risks.
 I just want to make you aware of the risks that you will potentially be taking.

 Aside from that, I believe that if you can’t miss the money, you shouldn’t invest it.

 If you have read until here, or you just jumped in, chances are you want a quick overview of the pros and cons of investing with Mintos.

 - Buyback guarantee on most loans, protecting you from borrower bankruptcy (you can select buyback guarantee when selecting loans).

 - Amazing platform with many options, like auto investing, primary market, secondary market, and currency exchange.

 - Big variety of loans, countries, loan originators, and currencies – making it easy to diversify.

 - Credit rating list of all loan originators, with information about the financials.

 - Growing quickly and consistently, offering new functionalities and more loan originators.

 - The secondary market is where you can sell your loans within minutes.